nyifvi1/FPGA-based-Digital-Design/README.md

 ## Project Structure

-- DUT – RTL design files of the digital system
+- VHDL – RTL design files of the digital system
 - TB – Testbench file used to simulate the full system
 - SIM – ModelSim scripts and waveform configurations
 - DOC – Project documentation: README and Lab4 report